Performance Optimization Scenarios using GPU Roofline

 for it is that Intel Advisor cannot measure the bandwidth for data

-transferred between DRAM and EU on integrated GPUs due to hardware
+transferred between DRAM and XVE on integrated GPUs due to hardware

 The Roofline Guidance suggests you improving cache locality to optimize